Monday, April 1, 2024

 "I have a hard enough time getting my four children to attend Sunday Mass without you preaching the beauty of sleeping later on the Lord's Day."

 "I can't blame them."
-Sleeping late was my favorite drug.
+Sleeping late was my favorite refuge from religion.

 Two parents had overheard my discourse against organized religion and the father said, "Our 10 year-old son is a non-believer."